 So teens age is 13-19 years old, right?

 I will take two boys for each year (a total of 14), and combine them into one group.
 Then I will give them a math test and a loaded back-squat.
 The math test should become progressively easier for older boys.
-Thus, the older the boys, the better the math results, because they will have more knowledge.
-At the same time, seniors will also be better in back-squat because they are bigger and stronger.
+Thus, the older the boys are, the better their math results, because they will have more knowledge.
+At the same time, seniors will also do better in back-squat because they are bigger and stronger.

 I am sure that I will find a pretty strong correlation.